Introduction

 More specifically, strategy can be defined as explicit choices about markets, offerings, technology, and distinctive competence.
 Taking into consideration the threats and opportunities presented by the environment, the organization’s strengths and weaknesses, and the pattern of performance suggested by the company’s history, managers have to decide what products and services to offer to which markets and how to distinguish their organization from others in ways that will provide sustainable competitive advantage.
 Then these general, long-term strategic objectives must be refined into a set of internally consistent short-term objectives and supporting strategies (Dobson & Starkey, 2004).

 The other reason for redesign is size.
-When organizations like the private hospital are relatively small, when most people know each other, and when the relationships are face to face and personal, many of the mechanisms for motivating, improving, and changing behavior can be informal.
+When organizations like the private hospital are relatively small, when most people know each other, and when the relationships are face to face and personal, many of the mechanisms for motivating, improving, and changing behaviour can be informal.
 Critics suppose that there is no need to spend time, effort, and energy in the creation of formal structure.
 As the private hospital grows, these informal changes may get overloaded or overburdened.

 The grouping will help the hospital to change work functions, positions, and individuals into work units.
 This technique will introduce into a structure involving units, departments, divisions, groups (Gardiner, 2005).
-The group becomes an identifiable subculture of the larger organization, and the sharing and processing of information become easier.
-But the boundaries inevitably become barriers, making it more difficult to share information outside the group and often engendering conflict, competition, and a lack of cooperation among groups (Dobson & Starkey, 2004).
+The group becomes an identifiable subculture of the larger organization, and the sharing and processing of information becomes easier.
+But the boundaries inevitably become barriers, making it more difficult to share information outside the group and often engender conflict, competition, and a lack of cooperation among groups (Dobson & Starkey, 2004).

 Grouping by activity will bring together employees who share similar functions, disciplines, skills, or work processes.
 In traditional functional organizations, for example, everyone involved in manufacturing is grouped together, as are all the people involved in product development, marketing, and sales.
 Grouping by activity also applies to the element of time.
-Beyond normal work flows, organizations sometimes experience situations characterized by abnormally high degrees of task interdependence; these include emergencies, crises, short-term projects, and one-time efforts aimed at resolving important problems that require participation from throughout the organization (Gardiner, 2005).
+Beyond normal workflows, organizations sometimes experience situations characterized by abnormally high degrees of task interdependence; these include emergencies, crises, short-term projects, and one-time efforts aimed at resolving important problems that require participation from throughout the organization (Gardiner, 2005).

 These are situations in which units that normally pool their resources suddenly have to work together with much closer coordination.
 Going back to our branch banks, for example, if a power blackout were to hit one part of town, branch banks in the unaffected areas would have to work together to deal with the emergency.
 Temporary alterations in interdependence frequently occur when product divisions that share similar technologies or knowledge bases are asked to join forces on a particular corporate venture that requires the combination of their resources and particular skills.(Dobson & Starkey, 2004).